Relics: Einstein's Brain: The question of veracity

 Because of its somewhat absurd premise and execution, Einstein's Brains veracity has often been questioned.
 The notion of a brain of such fame being misplaced and subsequently found by an eccentric Japanese professor has by many been found too outrageous to be true, but aside from the regular narrativization of material found in documentaries, very little actually indicates forgery.

 Kai Michel's article " Wo ist Einsteins Denkorgan?" ("Where is Einstein's Brain?"), published by Die Zeit in December 2004, shows just how easy it is to assume the film is a forgery.
-This article revolves around professor Michael Hagner of ETH Zürich, who after showing a group of students the film in question informs them that this is all fiction and that Kenji Sugimoto is a character.
+This article revolves around professor Michael Hagner of ETH Zurich, who after showing a group of students the film in question informs them that this is all fiction and that Kenji Sugimoto is a character.
 But after a phone call to a colleague he is informed that Sugimoto in fact is real, and that truth in fact is stranger than fiction.
-Or as Hagner himself puts it, "Nichts ist absurder als die Realität".
+Or as Hagner himself puts it, "Nichts ist absurder als die Realität" (″Nothing is more absurd than reality itself″).

 The documentary is lent further credibility by Michael Paterniti's 2000 book Driving Mr. Albert: A Trip Across America With Einstein's Brain, where the author tells the story of how he chauffeured Dr. Harvey across the US to deliver the brain to Evelyn Einstein.
 His path crosses with several persons who appeared in Einstein's Brain, including director Kevin Hull and Evelyn Einstein, and at one point he even travels to Japan and meets Sugimoto, who proudly shows off his brain sample and invites him out to a night of karaoke.
 If the story of Sugimoto and Harvey is a hoax, it is an elaborate one.
 Prof. Sugimoto died on October 19, 2006, in Osaka, Japan.